codac-team/codac/doc/user_manual/manual/10-dev/index.rst

 Information for developers
 ##########################

-| In case you are willing to contribute to Tubex, here are some information that may be useful.
+In case you are willing to contribute to Tubex, here are some information that may be useful.
-| Linux support.

 .. rubric:: Definition